carboclan/pm/research/DeFi.WTF_Agenda.md

 **Open request for Topics.
 Please refer to [Issue#69](https://github.com/carboclan/pm/issues/69) for most updated discussions on this Agenda, and post your questions and comments under [Issue#69](https://github.com/carboclan/pm/issues/69).
 Alternatively, you may post a Pull Request for this post directly. **

 # DeFi.WTF

 ## A community-driven anti-networking network discussion.
+  - DeFi.WTF is a purely community-driven event as part of a concerted effort of modern resurrection of the Pynx, a supportive space for open, inclusive, informed, and thoughtful exchanges of ideas.
   - Event will be streamed real time.
 Content transcript will be published upon permission, in English, Japanese and Chinese.
-  - Time: 2019/10/07 (Monday, the day before DevCon) or 2019/10/12 (Saturday, the day after Devcon)
+  - Time: 2019/10/07 (Monday, the day before DevCon)
-  - Location: Somewhere interesting, Osaka, Japan
+  - Location: Osaka, Japan

+## Community Participation:
+### 1. Donation to Community ENS: defiwtf.eth
+  - You may include a 140 letter message detailing why you are pledging your support, or something you would like to say to the community.
+ - Your name and message will be recognized at DeFi.WTF website (coming soon), and the event.

-  - Community Participation: donation to Community ENS (to be released soon) & "A DeFi Billboard" Social Experiment on Harberger Tax
+### 2. "A DeFi Billboard" Harberger Tax Social Experiment
+ - This is the only place you may see logo.
+We are creating "A DeFi Billboard" to take the salesman pitch off the serious discussions.
+"A DeFi Billboard" is both physical and virtual: we will have a Physical retro-style neon billboard at the venue for the event for the winning logos, and a banner on DeFi.WTF website.
+The proceeds of the billboard will go into funding the event, as well as the funding continued research that comes out of the event.

+### 3. If you are a programmer/creative/activist
+ - Enter our virtual hackathon, join of pop-up collective and volunteer for preparation of the event.
+ - We need more help with design and implementation of Quadratic Voting tool, and the Harberger Tax experiment!

 ## Tentative Agenda:
 ### 1. Bird-eye view of the Ethereum DeFi Microcosm 10:00-10:30 //Lightning talks